 Lecture Notes

 N.B.
-It is not recommened to directly reference lecture notes or slides; ideally, you should be using these as a starting point to explore the resources discussed and highlighted in class.
+It is not recommended to directly reference lecture notes or slides; ideally, you should be using these as a starting point to explore the resources discussed and highlighted in class.

 Need advice for your assignments or research?

-The Library Help Centre is here to help!
+The Library Academic Support Centre is here to help!

 We offer in-person and online appointments, remote assistance via email and a drop-in service.